RoaringGoose/Roarings-Rebalance-AIs/README.md

 Currently, the following AIs are included:

 - EarlyMed, a European Count of the early medieval era.
 Commanding only a small number of knights and professional soldiers, he relies on Levies to form the bulk of his army.
-Tier: 4, Tactic: Adaptive
+Tier: 4, Tactic: Balanced
 - Piglet, the Pig's child.
 A small, but very quick opponent.
 Tier: 1.5, Tactic: Rush
 - Ottoman, who represents the rise of the Ottoman Empire, including the takeover of Contantinople.
-Tier: 4, Tactic: Adaptive
+Tier: 4, Tactic: Balanced
 - Bauernrebell (meaning "peasant rebel"), who rises against his oppressive masters.
 Tier: 3, Tactic: Late Rush
-- MaxRush, an AI designed for the hardest possible Rush.
-It took inspiration from both Krari's Snake and Wurzelkapser's Negus.
+- MaxRush, an AI designed for the hardest possible rush.
 Tier: 2, Tactic: Rush